 Criticism and Concerns make in India

 Through Make In India campaign, the government has till early October attracted INR 2000 crore worth of investment proposals.
 Labor reforms and policy reforms are fundamental to the success of the Make in India campaign.
 But it is observed that it has not yet been implemented.
-There are many technology-based companies are not pleased with in the campaign launch and to continue to get their components which are manufactured by China.
+Many technology-based companies are not pleased with the campaign launch and to continue to get their components that are manufactured by China.

 The Make in India campaign is built on layers of collaborative efforts.
 There has been from most of Union Ministers, Secretaries to the Government of India, state governments, industry leaders, etc. A National Workshop on sector-specific industries in December 2014 brought Secretaries to the Government of India and industry leaders together to debate and formulate an action plan for the next three years. they aim to raise the contribution of the manufacturing sector to 25% of the GDP in the coming years.

 If you want to apply for Company incorporation, you can go with Company Registration Online

 Steps To Register A Startup Company In India